 Myths: It prolongs labour; it causes permanent backache; it increases the chances of caesarean; it is costly; if we don’t go through the pain we do not become a good mom

 In my experience the chances of normal delivery increase drastically with epidurals.
 The patient is fully dilated within 2-3 hrs.
-There is an immediate relaxation of pelvic muscles; the mother feels more relaxed as pain goes away, and descent of the baby is fast.
+There is an immediate relaxation of pelvic muscles; the mother feels more relaxed as pain goes away, and the descent of the baby is fast.

 What is new: We have a PCEA(patient-controlled epidural analgesia), the patient can increase the dose of medication depending on the increase in pain; the patient can move around and do exercises as they are just pain-free; combined spinal-epidural can be given for immediate pain relief; post-op pain relief is the best, no pain even after delivery and you can enjoy with your baby.
 Make sure to visit the best hospital for high-risk pregnancy in Delhi for painless labour.

 Just remember- “Your labour will be as singular and unique as you are because it is shaped by your unique physiology, life, financial situation, birth environment, spiritual self, relationships and birth team.”
 Hazel Tree